Snow Leopard Jomolhari Trek

 Hiking to Lungchuzekha

-Starting from Punakha, we retrace our route to Dochula, granting us an additional chance to admire Bhutan’s snowcapped peaks that form the natural boundary with the Tibetan Plateau.
-After relishing the panoramic views over tea at Dochula, we embark on a 2-hour ridge-top walk to the Lungchuzekha temple/retreat center (.
-This trail winds through lush vegetation of moss-covered birch, hemlock, and rhododendron trees, providing splendid vistas of peaks and valleys.
-Adopted by Wind Horse since 2009, our guides meticulously maintain this trail.
+After relishing the panoramic views at Dochula, we embark on a 2-hour gradual walk uphill to the Lungchuzekha Temple & Retreat center.
+The trail winds through lush vegetation of moss-covered birch, hemlock, and rhododendron trees, offering splendid vistas of peaks and valleys.
+Adopted by Wind Horse since 2011, our guides meticulously maintain this trail.
 A delightful picnic lunch awaits at the monastery (3550m).

-Instead of returning to Dochula, we opt for a 1-hour downhill path to another mountain-top retreat and the monastic center of Trashigang (3150m).
-There, we meet the vehicle and enjoy a brief drive to Thimphu.
 In Thimphu, our journey continues with a visit to the majestic Tashichho Dzong.
-Following that, we proceed to the bustling Farmer’s Market and leisurely stroll through the city center, passing Changlimithang grounds, where you’ll have the chance to witness an archery match.
+Following that, we proceed to the bustling Farmer’s Market and take a leisurely stroll through the city center, passing Changlimithang grounds, where you’ll have the chance to witness an archery match.

 Thimphu Valley Tour

-Nestled in a valley at an altitude of 2,300m, Bhutan’s picturesque capital offers a wealth of experiences.
-On days without scheduled events, we embark on a full-day tour that encompasses Thimphu’s highlights.
-Our itinerary includes visiting the Giant Buddha statue, followed by a two-hour walk along a scenic path that unveils stunning views of Thimphu, culminating at Changangkha temple.
-After exploring this significant temple, we briefly pause at the Takin Preserve to catch a glimpse of Bhutan’s National animal.
+Our itinerary includes a visit to the Giant Buddha statue, followed by a scenic walk lasting over an hour along a picturesque path that offers stunning views of Thimphu, concluding at Changangkha Temple.
+After exploring this temple, we briefly pause at the Takin Preserve to catch a glimpse of Bhutan’s National animal.
 Our journey continues with a visit to Zilukha Nunnery, the Institute of Zorigchusum (often referred to as the painting school), and the Textile Museum.
 As the day progresses, we take a leisurely stroll through the vibrant Craft Market streets.
 Towards evening, we pay homage to the memorial Chorten, a poignant and spiritual conclusion to our exploration.

 Drive to Paro - Shana - begin trek to Thongdu Zam